Wednesday, May 23rd

 Special Payment to Bituach Leumi:

-Returning residents of Israel may cancel this waiting period by paying 9,960 NIS to Bituach Leumi.
+Returning residents of Israel may cancel this waiting period by paying 14,520 NIS (as of 01/01/2024) to Bituach Leumi.
 By paying this fee, returning citizens are eligible to join the Kupat Cholim of their choice immediately after (approximately 2-3 weeks) being recognized as a resident by Bituach Leumi.
+As mentioned above, it is critical to complete Bituach Leumi form 628 upon arrival so that residency can be officially recognized and reinstated.

-Please note: The Bituach Leumi payment can only be made using an Israeli credit card.
-US/CANADA/UK credit cards are not accepted.
+Please note: The Bituach Leumi payment may be made using an foreign credit card.

-2. Darconaim: Maccabi Health Fund: A special enrollment program for Toshavim Chozrim, tourists, and students with health coverage.
-For terms and conditions please contact Maccabi at 1-700-50-53-53 or visit their website: http://www.maccabi4u.co.il/darkonaim/Templates/homepage.asp?lng=EN.
-This program covers pregnancy, but not hospitalizations or childbirth.
+1. Darconaim: Maccabi Health Fund: A special enrollment program for Toshavim Chozrim, tourists, and students with health coverage.
+For terms and conditions please contact Maccabi at 1-700-50-53-53 or visit their website: http://www.maccabi4u.co.il/407-he/Maccabi.aspx.
+This program covers some pregnancy benefits, but not hospitalizations or childbirth.

-4. Meuhedet plan for foreign residents: A special enrollment program for Toshavim Chozrim, tourists, and students with health coverage.
-For terms and conditions please contact Meuhedet at 03-5207885 or visit their website.
-This program covers pregnancy, but not hospitalizations or childbirth.
+2. Meuhedet plan for foreign residents: A special enrollment program for Toshavim Chozrim, tourists, and students with health coverage.
+For terms and conditions please contact Meuhedet or visit their website.
+This program covers some pregnancy benefits, but not hospitalizations or childbirth.